Veggissss/dat250assignment2/dat250-expass2.md

 ## Task questions:

 1. Where is the database?
 Explain the used database and how/when it runs.
-- The database being used is h2.
-The h2 database is stored on a file named DB.my.db.
+- The database engine being used is h2 and the database is stored on a file named DB.my.db.
+This is specified in the persistence.xml file by the hibernate.connection.url attribute.

+- The file database content is being read on application startup and put into the Persistence context.
+- Finally, when the application finishes the h2 database is written to DB.my.db.

 - The persistence unit uses hibernate as the JPA provider.
 - Hibernate is handling the conversions between java objects and SQL queries.

 2. Can you provide the SQl used to create the table Customer (Hint: Hibernate is used for the object-relational-mapping)?